Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius subpulchrifolius

 by Michael Kuo

-In my area (central Illinois), Cortinarius subpulchrifolius appears in the summer, usually in July.
+Cortinarius subpulchrifolius appears in the summer and fall, and is apparently common in the Great Lakes region.
 Its colors and stature are reminiscent of Laccaria ochropurpurea, but that species has a white spore print and gills that remain purplish, rather than eventually becoming rusty brown.

 Description: